nvarner/typst-lsp/README.md

     1. Run `npm install` to install extension dependencies
     2. Run `npm run compile` to build the extension
 4. Run through the development cycle once to initialize and test everything
-5. If you want to install the dev version of the extension: After finishing the last step in Development Cycle, then press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, and choose `Developer: Install Extension from Location...` and choose the the directory for the extension: `addons/vscode/`.
+5. (Optional: install the dev version of the extension) After finishing the last step in Development Cycle, then press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, and choose `Developer: Install Extension from Location...` and choose the the directory for the extension: `addons/vscode/`.
 There will not be any messages, but